Listening Post

 Free during beta.
 After that: Perpetual upgrade licenses.
 No subscriptions.

-After downloading, check our forum for updates, discussion, and support.
+After downloading, check the documentation for details, and our forum for discussion and support.

 Here's How It Works.